hetida/hetida-designer/README.md

 The application consists of three submodules: a backend REST service, a runtime that executes hetida designer workflows, and a frontend that allows you to interact with the backend and the runtime to build components, workflows and test them.
 Note that both backend and runtime can be run together or as separated services.
-The later is recommended for security reasons and to be able to scale the runtime separately from the application backend.
+The latter is recommended for security reasons and to be able to scale the runtime separately from the application backend.

-You'll find corresponding Dockerfile in the source code's root folder.
+You'll find corresponding Dockerfiles in the source code's root folder.
 You can start (parts of) hetida designer in standalone docker containers as follows.

 #### Frontend